Join us for these events that give everyone something to look forward to amid a long, cold winter.

 Fasching is an old carnival tradition that originated in the European Alps to chase away winter.
 Each year, strips of cloth are strung around the downtown area in the German peasant tradition, and the “Narren,” masked characters in colorful costumes, walk the streets inviting people to the party.

 Be safe when attending Bock Fest and don’t drink and drive!
-There are two free shuttle buses that will be making continuous loops around New Ulm.
+There are shuttle buses as well as taxi and other ride services.
 Catch a ride and take in other happening around town!
 Stay tuned for the shuttle schedule.
-The downtown is always hopping before and after Bock Fest, and there is an after-party at the Green Mill/Best Western Plus.
-View Event Calendar online for more entertainment options!
+There is a lot to take in during the Fasching/Bock Fest weekend!
+The downtown is always hopping before and after Bock Fest, with live music at several downtown venues.
+Friday Pre-Bock Fest parties include The Johnny Holm Band at the Event Center, and a Promo Party at Green Mill.
+Saturday Post-Bock Fest activities include IV Play at the heated tent outside Green Mill, and much more!
+View the Event Calendar online for more entertainment options!

 Coming to Bock Fest and can’t find a hotel room in New Ulm?
-Catch the MN Beer Bus from Mankato or Maple Plain!
+Catch the MN Beer Bus from Mankato, Maple Plain, or Plymouth!

 Above photo by Don Borstad.